BoChenGroup/PyDPM/README.md

 =============
 :fire:**A new version that does not depend on Pycuda has been released.**

-:fire:**An abundance of highly useful and professional learning materials (contain course notes and slides) on [deep generative models](https://deepgenerativemodels.github.io) from the Ermom's group at Stanford University.
+:fire:**An abundance of professional learning materials on [Deep Generative Models](https://deepgenerativemodels.github.io) from the Ermom's group at Stanford University.
 (CS236 - Fall 2021)**

 :fire:**A tutorial of DPMs has been uploaded by Prof. Wilker Aziz (University of Amsterdam).**